Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(CMK-for-Linux).md

 # -n <vm number>: number of VMs to be generated

 # Optional Arguments:
 # -l <location>: the region your resources will be created in.
-Currently supported regions are EastUS2 and WestEurope.
+Currently supported regions are eastus2 and westeurope.
 If left blank, they will default to EastUS2 region

 bash cgpu-h100-auto-onboarding.sh  \
 -t "<your Tenant ID>" \